ThomasDelaney/TapIn/README.md

    * Add Schedules

      This displays a CalendarView to the Employer, where he can select any day from the current month + 2 months ahead and also that isn't today or previous days of that month.
 When the user taps on the day it the asks them are they sure, if so then another ListView, similar to Check Staff except it displays the the Employee name, their job title and if they have a schedule for that day or not.
 If not, a button will appear on the very left side of the ListViewAdapter which will allow the Employer to add a schedule for that day for that employee, if they do then the times they are working for that day is displayed and a button called which allows the employer to edit or delete that schedule.
 The times are chosed by TimePickers, which allows the user to chose an hour and a minute in the 24 hour format, the end/clock out time has to be at least 1 hour more than the start/clock in time.

+# Employee Mode
+Being meant to be accessed only by the employees, this mode rather restrictive, because its purpose is to display the schedule on the following weeks.

+   * Choose Week

+   The fucntion of this page is to get the schedule displayed for the employee.
+The user is prompted by his name, the position that he holds in the company and the name of the company that he works for.
+All this data is retrived through the use of a database which is linked to the Java code by Php files.

+   The main element of this page is a spinner which holds the dates of the next four weeks starting with the current one.
+The content that goes into the spinner gets checked through a substantial amount of error checking.
+The user can choose which week to be displayed on the following screen.
+The next two buttons are the "Done" button and "Log out" button.
+Upon pressing the "Done" button the Timetable View screen gets launched

+   Just like in the Employer mode, there is a Session Manager that will remember the details for the log in.
+Therefore, the employee part has a "Log Out" button that simply clears the session and takes you back the the main screen.

+   * The Timetable view

+   Upon the user choosing the week, the app will retrive from the database all the days scheduled to work for that employee and display it in a List View.
+Aditionally, the app will also display the not scheduled day with appropiate color marking.
+On the the text view that is on the top side of the screen the total amount of hours to be worked on that week will be displayed.

 # Hub Mode
 In order to use the Hub, the employer must login first.
 There are two main activities in this mode: